Rapid Convergence of the Unadjusted Langevin Algorithm: Isoperimetry Suffices: Abstract

 \section{Abstract}

 We study the Unadjusted Langevin Algorithm (ULA) for sampling from a probability distribution $\nu = e^{-f}$ on $\R^n$.
 We prove a convergence guarantee in Kullback-Leibler (KL) divergence assuming $\nu$ satisfies a log-Sobolev inequality and the Hessian of $f$ is bounded.
 Notably, we do not assume convexity or bounds on higher derivatives.
-We also prove convergence guarantees in R\'enyi divergence of order $q > 1$ assuming the limit of ULA satisfies either the log-Sobolev or Poincar\'e inequality.
+We prove convergence guarantees in R\'enyi divergence of order $q > 1$ assuming the limit of ULA satisfies isoperimetry, namely either the log-Sobolev or Poincar\'e inequality.
+We also prove a bound on the bias of the limiting distribution of ULA assuming third-order smoothness of $f$, without requiring isoperimetry.